fyngyrz/pyex/README.md

 to you at this point.

 ## Somewhat More Verbosely

-This project grew, somewhat indirectly, from my annoyance with Python that it does not provide the ability to extend the built-in classes, particularly the string class.
+This project grew indirectly from my annoyance with Python that it does not provide the ability to extend the built-in classes, particularly the string class.
 I have often wanted to just do something to a string as a method, mainly -- and I know this is a simple thing, but -- mainly because I consistently tend to think this way...

     x = 'foo'.upper()